Max-109/Glance/README.md

 ##### Abstraction

-The best example of abstraction in Glance is `ModeStrategy`, an abstract class used with the Strategy pattern.
-The program has two main modes: `live` and `OCR`.
+Glance uses `ModeStrategy` as the main abstraction for its runtime modes.
+The app has two main modes: `live` and `OCR`.

-In `live` mode, the user speaks, the program receives an audio file, transcribes it, sends the text to the LLM, and returns the answer as audio.
-In `OCR` mode, the program receives a screenshot or selected screen area, analyzes it, and extracts the needed text.
+In `live` mode, the app works with audio: it records speech, transcribes it, sends the text to the LLM, and returns an audio answer.
+In `OCR` mode, it works with the screen: it receives a screenshot or selected area and extracts text from it.

 ```python
 class ModeStrategy(ABC):